dentarg/auth0-blog/_posts/2018-02-13-developing-games-with-react-redux-and-svg-part-3.markdown

 export default moveBalls;
 ```

 In the function exposed by this file, you are doing two important things.
-First, you are using the `filter` function to remove `cannonBalls` that are not within an specific area.
+First, you are using the `filter` function to remove `cannonBalls` that are not within a specific area.
 That is, you are removing cannon balls that are above `-800` on the Y-axis, or that moved too much to the left (lower than `-500`) or to the right (greater than `500`).

 Lastly, to use this function, you will need to refactor the `./src/reducers/moveObjects.js` file as follows: